andersbuanes/inf226-assignment-2/README.md

 # Evaluation
+The initial application was badly structure.
+A badly structured project can increase the possibility of bugs which in turn can have impacts on the security of the application.

 ## Design
-### Application Factory
-Moving the creation of our application object lets us create multiple instances of the app later.
-There are multiple benefits to this, for example:

-- Testing the application with different settings
+To improve security we decided on restructuring the project.

+## Security issues

+- Secret key is not random and stored directly in code -> easier to find session cookies, session hijacking

+- Users stored directly in source code

+- String concatenation for SQL statements -> SQLi

+- Some routes are not protected (send, search) -> access control / authorization (?)

+- *next* parameter -> csrf

+- private messages are not private -> access control / authorization (?)

+- No authentication

+- Input is not validated

+- innerHtml is sketchy

-- Run different versions of the application
+- No application logger -> traceability

-### User model
-UserMixin exposes methods such as *is_authenticated()*, *is_active()* and *get_id()*, making our life easier :)

 ### Protect pages
 *Send*- and *Search*-route is not protected.
-We should require login to query for data.
+We should require login to access or modify data.
 Solution: Add *@login_required* to these paths.
 Protecting pages ensures that only people with access are allowed to make requests.

 ### Prepared Statements
 The application is vulnerable to SQL injection.

-###
+Using prepared statements ...

-- Session protection = "strong" secures
+- Session protection = "strong" secures ...